dotlang/language/doc/RFE.md

 We already have this by `autoBind` function.
 So either you have to write: `x: Type1 = func1(1,2,3)` or if it is generic with generic output argument: `x = func1[Type1](1, 2, 3)`

-? - Enable writing things like `[1,2, str, ...]` an array of different types and compiler will automatically store them in the memory with level of access same as type.
-Obviously compiler cannot infer type of `[1,2, "A"]` so it must be specified and it will give developer ability to access inside a data.
-`let x:array[char] = [121212112]` this will create an 8 cell array populated with this integer value.
-In this way we can access internal bytes of an integer or any other data (struct, union, ...).

 N - Remove `array` and `map` from core.
 They will be in std.
 We can implement them using a linked list.
 Why do we need array?
 With immutability, we can only use array with hard coded values.
 Anything else needs a linked-list, including a map.
 So for example, reading lines of a file into an array is not possible because we cannot mutate the array as we are reading file lines.
 Haskell uses lists everywhere.
 Maybe we should move array to std and treat it like `map[int,T]` and make `map` a primitive data type.